Tigre Hotel: Facilities

-The hotel had three floors and 120 rooms, with large terraces and luxurious panelling- It also had unique amenities for the time, such as central heating and an elevator.
+The hotel had three floors and 120 rooms, with large terraces and luxurious panelling.
+It also had unique amenities for the time, such as central heating and an elevator.
 Its gardens had tennis courts and cricket field and fireworks shows were held.
 A garage was built later.

 In the interior, guests smoked in a special room or participated in dances and costume parties in the rooms, accompanied by a permanent orchestra, a detail that may have pleased Enrico Caruso, famous Italian tenor and guest at the Tigre Hotel.
-In case guests wished take a walk along the river, a boat took the clients along the Tigre River to the own pier, on the Luján river.
-One of its main attractions was the water parade, a parade of boats and steamers that, descending from the Carapachay river, went up the Luján river and passed through the doors of the Hotel, until reaching the Marine Workshops (current Naval Museum).
+In case guests wished take a walk along the river, a boat took the clients along the Tigre River to its own pier on the Luján River.
+One of its main attractions was the water parade, a parade of boats and steamers that, descending from the Carapachay River, went up the Luján River and passed through the doors of the hotel, until reaching the Marine Workshops (current Naval Museum).

 In popular culture

-Today there is sometimes a confusion between the Tigre Hotel and the Tigre Club that was built next to the Hotel in 1912 and is still standing.
+Today, there is occasionally confusion between the Tigre Hotel and the Tigre Club, which was built next to the hotel in 1912 and is still standing.
 Following its 1979 designation as a National Historic Monument, a decade of refurbishments ensued.
 The Tigre Art Museum was opened in 2006.